-OIG Inquiry
+Texas OIG Inquiry

 On October 16, 2019, the Company received an inquiry from the Texas Health & Human Services Commission Office of Inspector General ("TX OIG") alleging that the Company did not hold the required CLIA Laboratory Certificate of Accreditation to perform, bill for, or be reimbursed by the Texas Medicaid Program for certain tests performed by us from January 1, 2015 through December 31, 2018.
 The Company submitted a written response to the inquiry on October 23, 2019.
 In October 2021, the Company received a letter from the TX OIG asking the Company to renew its engagement on the matter.
-The Company continues to cooperate with TX OIG toward resolution of the matter.
-Although management believes that the Company holds and have held all required CLIA certificates and/or subcontract with third-party laboratories that hold and have held such certificates to perform all of the tests subject to the TX OIG inquiry, there can be no assurance that the TX OIG will agree with this position.
-The Company has recorded an accrual of \$0.4 million for the estimated probable loss for this matter as of June 30, 2022 and December 31, 2021.
+During the third quarter of 2022, the Company fully resolved and settled the matter for an immaterial payment by the Company in exchange for a release of all claims.